mariodavid/cuba-ordermanagement-jughh/README.md

 ### Branches

 In this example application you'll find four branches, that already have implemented the solution for the different example requirements.
-If you want to look at a certain solutions just do the following command line magic:
+If you want to look at a certain solution just do the following command line magic:

 ````
 git clone https://github.com/mariodavid/cuba-ordermanagement-jughh.git